-- Stakeholder interviews (16 were held), - Focused conversations (6 groups were convened),
+- Stakeholder interviews, - Focused conversations,

-- Two online questionnaires (928 respondents for the first, 150 respondents for the second), and - Outreach to citizens through a new project website, project updates, email messages, and presentations.
+- An online questionnaire, and - Outreach to citizens through a project website and presentations.

 Housing Needs Assessment

 As the Redmond community changes and the needs for housing evolves, it is crucial to capture the current conditions and to collect a robust baseline of information to assess where Redmond is heading.
 A detailed analysis was completed during the summer of 2020.
 This assessment provided a deep understanding of the current housing landscape including the community demographics, housing market dynamics, expected demand, evaluation of unmet housing needs, and housing projections.
 This assessment also included a review of the existing housing policies, programs, and efforts and when possible an evaluation of their performance (particularly in terms of program use, housing production, and funding).